Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 47.5 points just two times this year.
+- Clemson and its opponents have combined for 47.5 points -- this matchup's over/under -- just twice this year.

-- Florida State has combined with its opponents to score more than 47.5 points in six of seven games this season.

-- The combined points per game average of the two teams, 51.3, is 3.8 points more than Saturday's over/under.

 - The 41 combined points per game that these two squads have allowed this season are 6.5 fewer than the 47.5 over/under in this contest.